DerGuru/The-Resonant/New Chapters/Part3/P3-05_Linas_Father.md

 "It's the only one I can give."

 He studied her face for a long moment.
-Then pulled her into a hug—brief, tight, wordless.
+Then pulled her into a hug - brief, tight, wordless.

 When he released her, his eyes were wet.
 "Your mother would be proud of you.
 Even though she'd hate what you're doing."